 With gratitude for the sound engineering of Brad Wood at Seagrass Studios in Valley Village, CA

-The Library provides access to a wide range of frequencies and timbres all in one source.
+The Library provides access to a wide range of frequencies all in one source.
 This makes it possible to choose from different fundamentals and harmonic combinations.
 The tones can be played ambiently in the room or in headphones.
 Vibrations that are below the human hearing range require headphones and are labeled “binaural beats.”

 In order to use the Library of Musical Overtone Sounds to its fullest potential, training is usually necessary.
 Although a basic knowledge of the physics of sound would be helpful, musical knowledge is not a prerequisite.

 If you’d like to learn how to use the Library or how to master the principles of Musical Overtone Feedback, Dr. Lemare-Calaba is available for consultation.
-She also offers the following workshops:

 Beginning to Use the Library